-Standard 9.1.
 Pertinent medical history must be obtained, and relevant physical examination must be performed.

-Recommendation 9.1.1.
-Obesity without comorbidities should not be used to restrict or delay access to D&E.(7-9)

-- Standard 9.2.
-Gestational age must be verified by ultrasonography, using a consistent and published table of fetal measurements, prior to the termination of a pregnancy clinically estimated to be more than 14 weeks from LMP. - Standard 9.3.
-The patient must be appropriately evaluated and prepared for the procedure. - Recommendation 9.3.1.
-Intravenous access should be established prior to evacuation. - Recommendation 9.3.2.
-When induced fetal demise is used, it should be provided through an evidence-based protocol.(10-16) - Recommendation 9.3.3.
-In a patient with a prior uterine scar, after appropriate evaluation to exclude placenta accreta spectrum, the patient may have a procedure in the outpatient setting.(17) - Standard 9.4.
-When cervical preparation agents are used overnight or outside the facility, a plan for emergency care must be in place and communicated to the patient. - Standard 9.5.
-Appropriate dilation of the cervix must be obtained gently and gradually.(18, 19) - Recommendation 9.5.1.
-Osmotic dilators, misoprostol, mifepristone, and/or other cervical preparation agents should be used to facilitate adequate dilation.(20-23) - Recommendation 9.5.2.
-Local anesthesia should be used for pain management with osmotic dilator placement.(24, 25) - Recommendation 9.5.3.
-An evidence-based regimen should be used for dosage, timing, and route of misoprostol.(23, 26-30)
+Weight and/or BMI alone are not contraindications to D&E.(7-9)

+Gestational age must be verified by ultrasonography, using a consistent and published table of fetal measurements, prior to the termination of a pregnancy clinically estimated to be more than 14 weeks from LMP.

+The patient must be appropriately evaluated and prepared for the procedure.

+Intravenous access should be established prior to evacuation.

+When induced fetal demise is used, it should be provided through an evidence-based protocol.(10-16)

+In a patient with a prior uterine scar, after appropriate evaluation to exclude placenta accreta spectrum, the patient may have a procedure in the outpatient setting.(17)

+Patients should be given anticipatory guidance on breast symptoms after later abortion or pregnancy loss.

+Cabergoline, 1mg orally x one dose may be used immediately after the procedure to reduce breast symptoms and lactation for those who want it.(18)

+When cervical preparation agents are used overnight or outside the facility, a plan for emergency care must be in place and communicated to the patient.

+Appropriate dilation of the cervix must be obtained gently and gradually.(19, 20)

+Osmotic dilators, misoprostol, mifepristone, transcervical catheter, and/or other cervical preparation agents should be used to facilitate adequate dilation.(21-25)

+Local anesthesia should be used for pain management with osmotic dilator placement.(26, 27)

+An evidence-based regimen should be used for dosage, timing, and route of misoprostol.(22-24, 28-32)

-Option 9.5.0.1.
-Synthetic osmotic dilators and/or misoprostol may be used for same-day cervical dilation.(26, 28, 29, 31)
+Synthetic osmotic dilators or a foley/Cook catheter and/or misoprostol may be used for same-day cervical dilation.(25, 28, 30, 33)

-- Standard 9.6.
-All instruments entering uterine cavity must be sterile. - Standard 9.7.
-Evidence-based practices must be used to lower the risk of complications. - Recommendation 9.7.1.
-Intra-procedure ultrasonography should be used to aid in visualizing instruments, locating fetal parts, verifying an empty uterus, reducing the risk of uterine perforation, and shortening the procedure.(32-34) - Recommendation 9.7.2.
-Inhaled anesthesia should be avoided if possible due to the increased risk of hemorrhage.(35, 36)
+All instruments entering the uterine cavity must be sterile.

+Evidence-based practices must be used to lower the risk of complications.

+Intra-procedure ultrasonography should be used to aid in visualizing instruments, locating fetal parts, verifying an empty uterus, reducing the risk of uterine perforation, and shortening the procedure.(34-36)

-Standard 9.8.
+Inhaled anesthesia should be avoided if possible due to the increased risk of hemorrhage.(37, 38)

 Uterotonics must be available to aid in control of uterine bleeding.(17)

-Option 9.8.0.1.
-An intra- or paracervical prophylactic vasoconstrictor can be used to reduce blood loss.(37)
+An intra- or paracervical prophylactic vasoconstrictor can be used to reduce blood loss.(39)

 Discussion: Cervical preparation before dilation and evacuation can be achieved with multiple agents either alone or in combination.
-Misoprostol is commonly used, with a dose of 400mcg supported by most studies.(38)
+Misoprostol is commonly used, with a dose of 400mcg supported by most studies.(40)

 Induced fetal demise should be provided using an evidence-based regimen.
-A sample protocol for digoxin injection is available at https://members.prochoice.org.
-Intraamniotic or intrafetal digoxin may be used.(39, 40) Intracardiac potassium chloride or lidocaine may also be used.(11, 16, 41) Injections may be done either transabdominally or transvaginally.(42, 43) Cord transection may also be used.(44)
+A sample protocol for digoxin injection is available on the NAF members-only site at https://members.prochoice.org.
+Intraamniotic or intrafetal digoxin may be used.(41, 42) Intracardiac potassium chloride or lidocaine may also be used.(11, 16, 43) Injections may be done either transabdominally or transvaginally.(44, 45) Cord transection may also be used.(46)

-Prophylactic use of methergine for prevention of postabortion hemorrhage is not recommended.
-Prophylactic pitocin for procedures between 18-24 weeks gestation may be considered.(45,46)
+Prophylactic use of methergine for prevention of postabortion hemorrhage is not recommended.(47) Prophylactic pitocin for procedures between 18-24 weeks gestation may be considered.(49)